-- Exact Actuation: This SRAM ensures that over the gear range of your cassette, the rear derailleur can deliver accurate and consistent shifting performance.
-A 1:1 ratio for shifter cable movement to how much the derailleur travels is perfect for running a 10s cassette like we are doing here.
+- Exact Actuation: This SRAM technology ensures that over the ehe gear range of your cassette, the rear derailleur is able to deliver accurate and consistent shifting performance.
+A 1:1 ratio for shifter cable movement to how much the derailleur travels is perfect for running a 10s cassette, like we are doing here.
 Shifting is reliable and accurate.
-It also aims to balance the suspension design of the derailleur, tightly packed projects, along with precise tension.
-The resulting switching system can be operated easily on the SRAM GX 2.1 type rear derailleur.
+It also aims to balance the suspension design of the derailleur.

 - Roller Bearing Clutch: This is a 2.1 technology from SRAM on the derailleur.
 It aims to ensure that the drivetrain is perfectly stable even on road terrains that are bound to punish your bike.
 RBC will eliminate chain slap along with any derailleur bounce.
 In due process, shifting precision is not compromised.

-- Cage Lock: This is a unique mechanism from SRAM so that the rear wheel can be fitted or removed with ease.
+- Cage Lock: This is an unique mechanism from SRAM so that the rear wheel can be fit or removed with ease.
 You can push a button to engage it.
 During use, the cage needs to be pushed forward.
-It is prevented from coming back to its original position by the push button as it moves behind the cage. use it, you push the cage forward and press the button, which slides behind the cage to prevent it from returning.
-Cage lock is very handy if you are running an RBC clutch and the chain tension is higher.
+It is prevented from coming back to its original position by the push button as it moves behind the cage.
+Cage lock is very handy if you are running a RBC clutch and the chain tension is higher.

-- Direct Route: The actuation mechanism of the rear derailleur has the cable routed directly to it.
-A minimized effort is needed as input now as friction has been reduced.
-The cable acts impervious in case of damage to cable housing here. y.
+- Direct Route: Actuation mechanism of the rear derailleur has the cable routed directly to it.
+Minimised effort is needed as input now as friction has been reduced.
+The cable acts impervious in case of damage to cable housing here.

 - Cage length: The derailleur is running a medium length cage here.
-It is compatible with 2x drivetrains, where the 10s cassettes can have a maximum of 36 teeth.
+It is compatible with 2x drivetrains, where the 10s cassettes can have a maximum ic 36 teeth.